canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     of the session state.
 It is the most versatile exporter and it is useful and easy for further processing.
-It is not particularly human-readable but can be quite useful for high-level debugging without having to use pdb and know the internals of PlainBox.
+It is not particularly human-readable but can be quite useful for high-level debugging without having to use pdb and know the internals of Plainbox.

     rfc822
     ------